loihnt05/doan1/handbook/docs/data-model/search-model.md

+---
+sidebar_position: 5
+---
 # Search Model (Elasticsearch)

 Elasticsearch is a distributed search and analytics engine built on Apache Lucene.
 It excels at full-text search, real-time analytics, and handling large volumes of data.

 ## When to Use

-- ✅ Full-text search requirements
+-  Full-text search requirements
-- ✅ Real-time analytics and aggregations
+-  Real-time analytics and aggregations
-- ✅ Log and event data analysis
+-  Log and event data analysis
-- ✅ Complex filtering and faceting
+-  Complex filtering and faceting
-- ✅ Autocomplete and suggestions
+-  Autocomplete and suggestions
-- ✅ Geospatial queries
+-  Geospatial queries

 ## Example: Article Search